icann/rst-api-spec/README.md

 * [rst-api-spec.yaml.in](https://github.com/icann/rst-api-spec/blob/main/rst-api-spec.yaml.in)
   is what you need to edit if you want to make changes to the API specification.

-* [Makefile](Makefile) provides a way to generate the build artifacts.
-It uses [gpp](https://logological.org/gpp) to create the YAML file, [mermaid-cli](https://github.com/mermaid-js/mermaid-cli) to convert the Mermaid files into diagrams, and a Perl script to import input parameter schemas from the [test specs](https://github.com/icann/rst-test-specs).

-* If you don't want to install all the dependencies, but have [Docker](https://docker.com) installed, you can use `docker compose up spec` to build the YAML file, and `docker compose up lint` to validate it.
+## Building the specification

+The simplest way to build the specification is to run `docker compose up spec` (you obviously need Docker).
+The first run will take a while as it needs to build the image, but it will be quite fast after that.

+You can also validate the spec (once built) using `docker compose up lint`.

 ## Branches